biojs/edu/series/101_graduate/03_package_basics.md

 4) The first testcase
 ----------------------

-We already provide you with one one test case, in the next section we will show you how to fix this unit test.
+We already provide you with one test case, in the next section we will show you how to fix this unit test.
 You can execute the test suite with:

 ```
 npm test
 ```

-It is really ok if you see errors here - after all you will fix them ;-)
+It is really ok if you see errors here - you will fix them later ;-)

 {% hlblock info %}
 In this tutorial we use [Mocha](https://visionmedia.github.io/mocha/) as JavaScript test framework.